neovibrant/ubuntu-dual-boot-encrypted/README.md

 Note that `chroot /target` basically takes you into a mode where `/target` becomes `/`.
 You are now operating inside the newly installed Ubuntu filesystem.

-Edit `/etc/crypttab` to add your luks partition
+Edit `/etc/crypttab` to add your luks partition.
+If this file doesn't exists (it probably won't), then it's OK to create it.

 ```
 # <target name> <source device> <key file> <options>